isblab/prism/README.md

 #### Example 5.
 PrISM on PDB file

 Here's an example with PDB files.
 Assumes you are in `example/1AVX_sample_pdb` directory.
-By default all chains are selected.
+By default all chains are selected and Calpha atoms are selected.

 ```
 $IMP/build/setup_environment.sh python ../../src/run_prism.py  --input pdbs/ --output_dir output/ --type pdb --config ../../src/test_config.yml --gpu 1
 ```

 (**test6**)

 ### Using the output